cgalli/ATMOS_6910_2018/lecture03.md

 - dictionaries
 - nested objects

-With Pandas or Numpy, addition of special object types extend python as Arrays.
-Arrays are defined shapes and sizes of like data types.
-This allows for optimized memory consumption, increased computation of elements within the array.
+With Pandas or Numpy, addition of special object types extend python with an Array construct.
+Arrays are defined shapes and sizes of homogeneous data types.
+This allows for optimized memory consumption and increased computation of elements within the array.

 Consider an array created as
 ```